The Big Comfy Couch: This Hour Has 22 Minutes

 On the October 18, 2016 episode of This Hour Has 22 Minutes, in a segment discussing the 2016 clown sightings, Loonette made an appearance as the show's "clown correspondent."
 This marked the character's first television appearance in a decade since the show's finale in 2006 and the first time Alyson Court had portrayed Loonette on TV since her departure in 2002.

 Tours

 The Big Comfy Couch has had a few live shows at Londonderry Mall in Edmonton, Alberta and sometimes in Calgary and rarely in Regina, Saskatchewan.
+There was a tour through South Western Ontario in 2001.

 Loonette and Molly Live Theatrical Tour

-In 2007, a live theatrical production entitled Molly's Fool Moon Festival toured in Canada.
+In 2005, a live theatrical production entitled Molly's Fool Moon Festival toured in Canada.
 The show included Loonette, Molly, Granny Garbanzo, Major Bedhead and others.
 The show was produced by Koba Entertainment and presented by Paquin Entertainment Group.
+The production starred a variety of Canadian actors such as Laura Kolisnyk, Andrew Nolan, Daniel J. Craig, Alexandra Herzog, Dawn Johnson, and others.